-Whether you are nostalgic for an Italian coffee experience or enjoy a rich caffeine kick, the moka pot is a convenient and easy to use device that will brew a well rounded cup of coffee if handled with care.
-Invented in 1933 by the Italian engineer Alfonso Bialetti, the Moka pot quickly caught the attention of people across Italy.
-Due to its affordability and simplicity, it is widely used to this day and can be found on kitchen counters all over Europe.
+Whether you are nostalgic for an Italian coffee experience or enjoy a rich caffeine kick, the moka pot is a convenient and easy to use coffee maker that will brew a well rounded cup of coffee if handled with care.
+Invented in 1933 by the Italian engineer Alfonso Bialetti, the moka pot quickly caught the attention of people across Italy.
+Due to its affordability and simplicity, it is widely used to this day – making stovetop coffee is a favorite morning routine all over Europe.

 If you happen to own an induction stove, a stainless steel moka pot like the Bialetti Venus is your best option.
 Stovetop coffee makers made of aluminium, such as the Bialetti Mokka Express, will only work with induction if you put a pan underneath.
 For fans of the eight-sided classic look, Bialetti have designed a moka pot especially for induction with a vintage feel to it.

 Clean all removable pieces of your brewing device to avoid any unwanted flavors.
 The main parts of a moka pot include: a knob, lid, small column, coffee collector, handle, filter plate, gasket, funnel, heating vessel, and release valve.
 On a little side note, double check that gasket (which can come loose if you use your moka pot long enough) and all other parts are in the right place.
 My moka pot exploded in the kitchen once and I had to repaint the walls.
 True story.Without wanting to sound like a broken record, I always recommend freshly grinding your beans before brewing.
 There’s a helpful post reviewing the best hand coffee grinders up on my blog.